-How to Make Minecraft Use GPU
+How to Fix Minecraft Not Using GPU

-Setting the external GPU as the default graphics processor can be tricky for some users.
 However, to use the external GPU setup when playing Minecraft, players must first enable it.
 The GPU is reverted to its native state when the user runs Minecraft.

 1. Select NVIDIA GPU

 If you are an NVIDIA graphics card user, but it is not working with Minecraft, you can change the setting in the NVIDIA Control Panel.
 It will force Minecraft to use the NVIDIA GPU.

 Here’s how to select Nvidia GPU for Minecraft: